esotericenderman/enderman.dev/README.md

 Edit the `_config.yml` file to update personal information.
 Create new markdown files in the appropriate directories to add content.

-## Deployment

-The site is automatically built and deployed using GitHub Pages when changes are pushed to the main branch.

 <!-- Link aliases -->

 [website]: https://enderman.dev